 Last but not least, brie is best served at room temperature.
 Thus it’s usually a good idea to take it out of the fridge about half an hour before serving.

 Well, the general consensus is that you shouldn’t freeze soft cheeses.
 But if it’s either freezing or leaving it to go bad, freezing is definitely a better choice.

-Like with cottage cheese or yogurt, or almost any dairy product for that matter, the texture will be changed after thawing.
-Brie will become crumbly, so it almost certainly won’t be good enough in a sandwich or as a side for your breakfast.
+Brie will become crumbly, and might not be a great choice in a sandwich or as a side for your breakfast.
 But it should work fairly well in cooked dishes, like casseroles or stews.